MuhammadAsadJaved/Important-shells/README.md

 ## Count and delete PASCAL VOC .xml annotations that do not have objects.

 Sometimes the xml annotations do not have any objects and it create problems during taining AI model.
-So by running this shell you can see/delete xmls that do not have any objects.
+So by running this program you can see/delete xmls that do not have any objects.

 * We suppos you have xml annotations in a folder.
 * Download [count&Delete_XML_Dont_Have_objects.py](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/count%26Delete_XML_Dont_Have_objects.py)